 Originally, the pyramid had a limestone lining that allowed a smooth surface to form, but that has long since disappeared.
 Each of its faces measures 232 meters, its height being 137 meters.
 But these simple measures give little idea of its majesty, and there is no doubt that it is the most magnificent tomb in the world.

-What does it look like inside the pyramids of Egypt?
+What does it look like inside the Egyptian Pyramids?

 - 1. The King’s chamber